 If you use search results, or data, from this site in a publication, as part of any other printed media, or in online content, please cite them as follows:

 Geiselman, Cullen K., Defex, Tuli.
 I. 2015.
 Bat Eco-Interactions Database. www.batplant.org, version (date accessed).

 Bat Eco-Interactions heavily depends on user's participation, either by suggesting publications that have not been included on the database, and/or by entering new data (see below New Data Flow diagram).
-We invite you to click here to review the list of articles we hope to add to the database in the future.
-If you have suggestions for additional ones, please send the relevant information and a pdf of it to email@example.com.
+We invite you to click here to review the list of articles we are currently adding to the database.
+If you have suggestions for additional ones, please send the relevant information and a pdf of it to firstname.lastname@example.org.

-Once a new interaction has been submitted by a contributor, this data goes through a strict internal quality control process where selected experts evaluate for accuracy in data fields and formatting (see below New Data Flow diagram).
+Once a new interaction has been submitted by a contributor, this data goes through a strict internal quality control process where it is evaluated for accuracy in data fields and formatting (see below New Data Flow diagram).
 We are committed to provide a scientifically and technically robust platform where rigorous processes are followed to guarantee a database with the highest quality standards for the long term.